TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Power_Controller_Signoff.md

 # Power Controller Subsystem

 The purpose of this subsystem is to step down the voltages and feed the other subsystems with the needed voltages and current.
-To step down the voltage, a buck converter will be used to accomplish this task.
+A buck converter will be used to accomplish this task and step down the voltage.
 The power controller will power three subsystems with a constant DC voltage and current depending on the demanded voltages and currents.
 Moreover, the power controller will take responsibility for not overcurrent, overvoltage, or causing any damage to the components within each subsystem.